Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 This is great!
 It means that my posts model for building the calendar site is a go-er.
-It means when building the site Jekyll does actually publish the markdown posts generated for future dated events an absolute requirement for this site to work!
+It means when building the site Jekyll does actually publish the markdown posts generated for future dated events, an absolute requirement for this site to work!

 To support this the Python script described above also only generates posts which are dated in the future from the time of execution.
-Only generating posts that are in the future ensures the site only pulls through future events because Jekyll just assumes this is a blog where we've set future to true.
+Only generating future posts ensures Jekyll doesn't revert to its default blog behaviour and start showing a mix of events that have happened and events in the future.

-> One thing I'm actually looking at is how to support upcoming events, as the model described
+> One thing I'm actually looking at is how to support ongoing events, as the model described
 > here means an event is "popped" out of the calendar when its start time has
 > passed.
 This works fine for events that are short in duration, but for a long
 > on-going event (multiple days) it would be better to only "pop" the event from